 It’s estimated that 60 million people on the world and three million in the U.S. have glaucoma.
 In any case, just 50% of those with the condition know they have it.
 The reason isn’t known and there are no early warning signs or symptoms.

-High risk group incorporate people more than 60, those with a family history, diabetics, and individuals who are seriously partially blind.
+High risk group incorporates people more than 60, those with a family history, diabetics, and individuals who are seriously partially blind.
 Having light colored eyes is another risk factor.
 Blue or dark eyes are bound to endure harm contrasted with green or hazel.
 The least unsafe eye color is brown.

 One major risk factor is an increase in intraocular pressure (IOP).
-Another is poor guideline of bloodstream to the optic nerve.
+Another is the poor guideline of bloodstream to the optic nerve.
 Oxidative harm may also contribute to the condition.

 There is no remedies for glaucoma.
-Medication treatments focus on bringing down pressure in the eye.
+Medication treatments focus on bringing down the pressure in the eye.
 In any case, that won’t generally avoid further movement of the condition.

 Newer research indicates different natural substances may prove helpful in treating glaucoma.
-Studies focus around natural way to relieve IOP, improve blood stream to the eye, and decrease oxidative pressure.
+Studies focus around natural way to relieve IOP, improve bloodstream to the eye, and decrease oxidative pressure.
 What’s more, the outcomes demonstrate that improving your diet can reduce your risk of developing glaucoma.

 Eating more fresh foods and vegetables high in vitamins A and C is connected to a lower risk.
 So are foods high in carotenoids.

-A NIH study distributed in the American Journal of Ophthalmology found that ladies who ate at least 3 servings for every day of all fruit juices reduced their chances of having glaucoma by 79 percent contrasted with the people who devoured under 1 serving for each day.
+An NIH study distributed in the American Journal of Ophthalmology found that ladies who ate at least 3 servings for every day of all fruit juices reduced their chances of having glaucoma by 79 percent contrasted with the people who devoured under 1 serving for each day.

 People getting the largest amounts of nutrient C sliced their risk by 70 percent.
 High intakes of nutrient A cut risk by 63 percent, and alpha-carotene by 54 percent.